jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Thus, why should we use so much energy to sway government policy when we can grab hold of the new digital levers of power and become player gods who fight climate change, disallow unpaid overtime, and prevents car crashes ourselves?

 If you'd rather stay an extra, you can go back to watching the pundits, columnists, and commentators telling you to fight "the enemy" until you're literally blue in the face.
+You can stay triggered to "hot-topics" like gay marriage, health-care reform, or death taxes.

+Fighting for those policy's hasn't gotten Main Street anywhere.
+Nevermind the fact no matter how hard we push, the other side pushes back to our mutual stagnation.
+But our ability to say fight back against bad jobs, tax audits, lawsuits isn't increased one bit.

-Whichever color wins an election this year or the next and re-writes the rules; regular people will still pay too many taxes, have a huge mortgage, waste hours in traffic, pay increasing energy bills, have credit scores controlled by strangers, sleep less than they're supposed to, get confused by their health insurance, apply for jobs with no information on the company's culture, endure customer abuse, get micro-managed, and hope their job (which they likely hate) isn't downsized or outsourced.
+The truth is, whichever color wins an election and re-writes the rules regular people will still pay too many taxes, have a huge mortgage, waste hours in traffic, pay increasing energy bills, have credit scores controlled by strangers, sleep too little, get confused by our health insurance, apply for jobs with no information on the company's culture, endure customer abuse, get micro-managed, and hope our job (which they likely hate) isn't downsized or outsourced.

 Nothing changes when Main Street elects Conservatism or Progressivism because the truth is; regulations and laws aren't strong enough to solve today's problems.
+To bring-ong to era of mass-collaboration, we need to create and control new levers of power.

-Our politicians ignore the potential of digital tools.
+Our politicians ignore the potential of these digital tools.
 And it's not their fault.
 Right/Left philosophies were created at the start of the Industrial Age.
 A time when humans only had a few tools at hand and lived on the frontier.
 Red/blue philosophical fathers like Adam Smith, Edmund Burke, John Stuart Mill, and Karl Marx never had running water, listened to the radio, made a phone call, opened a fridge, took penicillin, started a motor, typed on a keyboard, or learned about evolution.

 ![old philosophy in a new world](/img\diagrams\techvolution-mud-roads-sail-boats.jpg) _Cutting edge technology when Left/Right was born._

 Instead, our Right/Left philosophical fathers had mud roads, grandfather clocks, and abacus calculators.
 Being hungry and sick, cold, and ignorant was a way of life back then.
-Right/Left philosophers dreamed of improving this primitive world with better tools.
+That's why pure individual self-interest was so good at improving society.
+Individuals were confined by a desperation to improve a hard life.
+Right/Left philosophers used this motivation to improving their primitive world with better tools.
 And, truth be told, they did!
-These philosophies got our ancestors to agree on the same "big picture"; everyone needed to globalize the world to industrialize society via mass-production.
+These philosophies got our ancestors to agree on the same "big picture"; individuals needed to globalize the world to industrialize society via mass-production.
 Soon society upgraded to steam engines, sanitation systems, science labs, telephone networks, broadcast televisions, and computers the size of rooms.

 During the Industrial Age, the people needed to be managed inside huge corporations and color-coded parties.
 Although calling exhausted farmers and overworked factory workers player gods may seem silly, it's not.
 Someone needed to be using primitive tools to make better ones.
 To their credit, blue and red philosophies gave regular people a voice in how their factories, regulations, and profits were controlled.

 Today, however, we live inside the world the Industrial Age dreamed of making.
 We've grown a massive ecosystem of cities, factories, offices, telecommunications, and digital technology.
 The Industrial Age has done its job.
 It's time to empower the people using the digital tools they worked so hard to create.

 Happily, we already are.
 That's the reason we're so addicted to new technology.
-Checking news feeds, flying drones, taking endless photos, playing computer games are acts of extras mastering the tools of player gods.
+Checking news feeds, flying drones, taking endless photos, playing hours of computer games are acts of extras mastering the tools of player gods.
 Our ancestors did the same when learning about printed books, telescopes, and muskets.
 Those were merely addictive toys until new philosophies turned them into the lightsabers that finally brought down Darth King and the Medieval Age.
-Once ordinary people knew how to control new levers of power, they could read unknown history, see the universe for themselves, and revolt against royalty in countless revolutions.
+When regular people could read unknown history, see the universe for themselves, and revolt against royalty the game was won.

-Our addicting toys are also levers of power.
-They're so powerful, we can use these proverbial lightsabers to earn a happier life without revolutions.
+Our addicting toys are also new levers of power.
+They're so powerful, we can use these proverbial lightsabers to earn a happier life.
 We will, once we forget about Left/Right phantoms, and use Techvolution to defeat Darth Blockbuster, his Death Star, and upgrade to the Internet Age.

 https://www.youtube.com/watch?v=J2Pjudf0810
-_Here's a sample of Left/Right commentators singing to their choirs.
+_Here's a sample of well-paid and respected Left/Right commentators singing to their choirs.
 Since ideologues can't make Khan Academy, or repair your broken laptop, or make any product you might need, they distract with bickering instead.
 This bullshit only works as long as you listen._

 ## Once We Believe in a New philosophy, We'll Reach for the Stars